dodona-edu/dodona-edu.github.io/references/exercise-description/en.md

 You can swap out `callout-info` for `callout-success`, `callout-warning`, or `callout-danger` to use green, yellow, or red instead of blue as highlight color.

-There is no specific syntax for Markdown, but since you can use html in Markdown, you can use the above.
+There is no specific syntax for Markdown, but since you can use HTML in Markdown, you can use the above.

 ---